Packet-Clearing-House/maptable/README.md

     - `heatmap.circles.step:` _(integer, default: 2)_ The magnitude that separates two circles on the heatmap.
     - `heatmap.circles.color:` _(string, default: "#FF0000")_ The color in HEX of the heatmap circles.
     - `heatmap.circles.blur:` _(float, default: 4.0)_ Blur radius that we apply on the heatmap.
-    - `heatmap.circles.magnitudeScale:` _(function, returns function(magnitude))_ Returns an anonymous function that defines the opacity scale of every circle on the heatmap *based on the magnitude*.
-You may access the MapTable api using `this` (see example)
-    - `heatmap.circles.datumScale:` _(function, returns function(datum), default: not set)_ Returns an anonymous function that defines the opacity scale of every circle on the heatmap *based on the magnitude*.
-You may access the MapTable api using `this` (see example)
     - `heatmap.borders:` _(object)_ Enable country borders.
 Set to `false` to disable it.
     - `heatmap.borders.stroke:` _(integer, default: 1)_ Country border stroke width.
     - `heatmap.borders.opacity:` _(integer, default: 0.1)_ Country border stroke opacity.